Surprising Facts About Avocados And Osteoporosis

 Can you believe that avocados were once thought of as a tasteless food?
 It’s true.
 Although avocados have been cultivated in Central and South American since around 8,000 B.C., early Aztecs used avocados more for their healing properties than their taste.
 I find it amazing that anyone could think avocados don’t have an amazingly rich flavor!

 Great Bone Health Benefits

-Avocados contain a good helping of several Foundation Supplements (the supplements I refer to as essential for bone health in the Save Our Bones Program):
+Avocados contain a good helping of several Foundation Supplements (the supplements I refer to as essential for bone health in the Osteoporosis Reversal Program):

 - Vitamin K, which works in synergy with Vitamin D to help regulate osteoclast production (osteoclasts remove old bone to make way for new bone deposits).
 You can read more about this important nutrient in “Vitamin K: Your Osteoporosis Knight in Shining Armor”.